nlshipp/WinIoT-Coral/imx-iotcore/Documentation/users_guide/flash-image.md

 1) Select **Custom** under "OS Build" list box.
 1) Click **Browse** and navigate and select the FFU file you have downloaded or created by building the BSP.
 1) Plug the SD card into the PC, and choose this SD card in "Drive" list box.
-1) Optionally, you can set the **Device Name** and **Administrator Password** selections for your device.
+1) Set the **Device Name** and **Administrator Password** for your device.
 1) Check the **I accept the software license terms** checkbox (lower right) and click **Install**.

 ![IoT Dashboard](images/dashboard.png "IoT Dashboard")

 Windows IoT Core Dashboard will now open a command window and use DISM (Deployment Image Servicing and Management Tool) to flash the FFU file to your microSD card.
+Make sure you back up any files on your card before proceeding.
+Flashing will erase all previously stored data on the SD card.

 ![Flash](images/rpiflashffudism.jpg "Flash")